Uniquee1/Notes/stats_midterms.md

 Fix $ R $ as the first letter.
 Arrange the remaining 7 letters:
 $$
-7! = 5,040
+7! = \boxed{5,040}
 $$

 #### **Answer:** $\boxed{5,040}$

 ---

-This concludes the solutions and answers for the midterm reviewer.
+This concludes the solutions and answers for the midterm reviewer with all fractions boxed.